Devil In A Blue Dress | 1995

 Easy proudly drives his 1933 Cadillac along ‘McKinley Avenue.
 In fact, his neighbourhood is a stretch of Jefferson Park which has remained virtually unchanged in over 50 years, where his house is 2677 South Harcourt Avenue, on the northwest corner of Hickory Street.

-Surprisingly, the ‘Alvarado Building’, where Rawlins goes to see Albright about taking on the job, is smack in the centre of Hollywood, at 1721 North Sycamore Avenue, just behind the Hollywood Entertainment Museum on Hollywood Boulevard.
+Surprisingly, the ‘Alvarado Building’, where Rawlins goes to see Albright about taking on the job, is smack in the centre of Hollywood.
+It's El Cadiz, 1721 North Sycamore Avenue, just behind the Hollywood Entertainment Museum on Hollywood Boulevard.

 The smoky illegal drinking club, above a grocery store at ‘89th Street’, where Easy meets up with Coretta, was an empty storage space, now A&A Grocery Store, 3500 West Pico Boulevard at 2nd Avenue, mid city.
 Coretta’s ‘South Central’ home was filmed in Boyle Heights.